Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.9 It was essentially ready to place, with no day-one fuss in our setup.
+Assembly 4.9 It was effectively ready to place, with no meaningful setup in our test room.

-Cooling / Breathability 3.3 The microfiber stayed serviceable, but it was not especially airy over long sits.
+Cooling / Breathability 3.3 The microfiber stayed serviceable but was not especially airy over long sits.

 Seat Comfort 4.3 This was the most comfortable seat in the group for extended laptop and TV time.